Getting Started with the Playground Application

 To launch InTools, navigate to GWE_installation_directory/tools/intools/.
 Take the intools.crx file and drop it into the Extensions page of your Google Chrome or Chromium browser.
 Click the Genesys Web Engagement bookmark in the toolbar and select Playground to launch the Playground application.

-- gwe_server_host_name — The name or IP address of the host for the Web Engagement Server.
+- playground_host_name — The name or IP address of the host where the Playground application is running.

 Example: Web Chat End-to-End